Respect and Responsibility: A Jewish Ethics Study Guide

 Vayikra as a Model for Transparent Communal Governance

-by Shira Berkovits, Esq., PH.D and Rabbi Steven Exler
+by Dr. Shira Berkovits and Rabbi Steven Exler

 The authors offer this as a resource to stimulate organizational and institutional conversations around power, policies, and transparency.